BirdseyeSoftware/lein-dalap/README.md

 only the .cljs files are auto-generated.
 It is also simpler to specify custom transformation rules at the project level.

-The name dalap is the acronym for _Decide As Late As Possible_ from lean programming.
+The name dalap is the acronym for _Decide As Late As Possible_, from lean programming.

 ## Documentation & Examples

-Please refer to our [documentation site][documentation_site], there is also an [example application][example].
+Please refer to our [documentation site][documentation_site].
+There is also an [example application][example].

 ## License